facebook-csharp-sdk/facebook-csharp-sdk.github.com/docs/phone/tutorial/index.md

 ![Set DataContext](images/Friends/6-SetDataContext.png)

-Now, we will bind the ListBox to the _ObservableCollection_ of _Friends_ in the _FacebookData_ class that is available to us via the _DataContext_ we just created above.
+Now, we will bind the LongListSelector/ListBox to the _ObservableCollection_ of _Friends_ in the _FacebookData_ class that is available to us via the _DataContext_ we just created above.
 First make sure to reselect the _Properties_ tab instead of the _Data_ tab that is selected in the panel at the top right corner.
-Now, to create the data binding, select the listbox in the _Objects and Timeline_ window and click on the little square next to the _ItemsSource_ property.
+Now, to create the data binding, select the LongListSelector/listbox in the _Objects and Timeline_ window and click on the little square next to the _ItemsSource_ property.
 This will pop up a Context Menu, select _Create Data Binding_ from it.
-This will open a window called "Create Data Binding for [ListBox].ItemsSource.
+This will open a window called "Create Data Binding for [LongListSelector].ItemsSource.
 Select the _Friends_ collection from this window and hit OK.
-This will set the Friends ObservableCollection to the Source of Data for this ListBox.
+This will set the Friends ObservableCollection to the Source of Data for this LongListSelector/ListBox.

 Click on square next to Items Source